Call Now:

 Step 1:

-If the toilet you’ll be installing has a water supply tube of chrome-plated copper, you should detach it and fix a more flexible one instead.
-A tube made using polymer enmeshed with stainless steel will be ideal in this regard.
-It would make the installation much more straightforward and is also extremely long-lasting.
+If the toilet you’ll be installing has a chrome-plated copper water supply tube, you should detach it and install a more flexible one instead.
+A tube made using polymer enmeshed with stainless steel would be ideal in this regard.
+It would make the installation much more straightforward and extremely long-lasting.

-On a side note, you must apply a pipe-joint compound at both ends of the water supply tube.
-Note that one end must be tightened to the shank sticking out of the bottom of the tank.
+On a side note, apply a pipe-joint compound at both ends of the water supply tube.
+One end must be tightened to the shank sticking out of the bottom of the tank.

 Step 2:

 Following this, you can put the leaky toilet in place by gripping the bowl near the seat’s hinges, lifting it and walking it to the flange.
 Make sure that you place the toilet correctly on the wax gasket.
-The bolts can be used as guides for the purpose.
+The bolts can be used as guides.

 Step 3: